mkschreder/libblobpack/README.md

 	| id + len | data | id + len | data |
 	+-----------------+-----------------+

+The id is packed with length as a single 32 bit integer.
+The limitation is that you can only have up to 127 field types with maximum data length of around 16M per field.

+The bits of the id + len field are like this:

+	[ ettt tttt ssssssss ssssssss ssssssss ]

+	- e: extended bit
+	- i: id bits
+	- s: size bits

 ID can be one of the following:

 	BLOB_ATTR_UNSPEC: unspecified (0)